natemking/shop_n_chef/README.md

   WHEN I have a recipe I like
   THEN I can save this to a list of favorite recipes

+  WHEN I return to the site
+  THEN I can access all of my items and recipes

 ### Scope of Work